pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 - Wait for bind on the TX to complete (TX LED solid).
 - Press the bind button for 1 second.
 TX/RX is now in fixed ID mode.
 - To verify that the TX is in fixed mode: power cycle the TX, the module LED should be solid ON (no blink).
-- Note: Autobind/fixed ID mode is linked to the dial number.
-Which means that you can have multiple dial numbers set to the same protocol WK2X01 and sub_protocol WK2801 with different RX_Num and have different bind modes at the same time.
-It enables PPM users to get model match.
+- Note: Autobind/fixed ID mode is linked to the RX_Num number.
+Which means that you can have multiple dial numbers set to the same protocol DEVO with different RX_Num and have different bind modes at the same time.
+It enables PPM users to get model match under DEVO.

 ### Sub_protocol WK2401 - *1*
 The WK2401 protocol is used to control older Walkera models.